 - Teach children in age-appropriate ways: Engage your children in preparations for the new year with crafts, songs, and cooking, and teach them about the High Holidays in easy-to-understand terms with the aptly named "Rosh HaShanah Explained, for Families with Young Children" and its counterpart, "Yom Kippur Explained, for Families with Young Children."
 You can even celebrate Rosh HaShanah with Shalom Sesame and the animated series Shaboom!

-- Worship: Looking for a place to spend the High Holidays?
-First, check out "5 Things to Know about Attending High Holidays Services," then find a Reform congregation near you and reach out to them with your High Holidays questions.
+- Pray: Looking for a way to worship during the High Holidays?
+Most Reform congregations are going virtual this year!
+Check out "5 Things to Know about Attending High Holidays Services," (which won't be fully applicable during this year of coronavirus), then find a Reform congregation near you and reach out to them with your High Holidays questions.
 You can also search specifically for congregations near you that offer opportunities to non-members during the High Holidays season.

 How will you use the month of Elul to prepare for the High Holidays?
 Leave us a comment and let us know!